twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.289 - holden does not want to die *even though i think he likes to be the sacrifice character*. also oppression by "cops" p.290 - holden is not very good at the whole saving part
+p.289 - holden does not want to die *even though i think he likes to be the sacrifice character*. also oppression by "cops" p.290 - holden is not very good at the whole saving part p.293 - lawyer fighitng back, shot and killed *there was a crowd mowed down on a previous page*